OSPanel/OpenServerPanel/README.md

 **Download Open Server Panel now and unlock a world of web development without limits!** 🌎

-**P.S.**  Want to stay up-to-date with all the new features and receive updates more often?
+**P.S.** Want to receive updates more often?
 Support the project by choosing a paid download. 😊

 ## Features